 Q1: I am a reporter seeking information on a health care facility or issue, how can I obtain additional information regarding a particular facility or a health care issue?

 A1: All media requests are handled by the Department's press office.
 Please contact: the Department's press office at 617-624-5006 for assistance.
 Please note, as explained below, the Department is not able to provide information on a specific patient, including confirmation as to whether or not a person is a patient of a facility; the source of a complaint; or on a complaint or incident currently under investigation.

 Q2.
 Where can I get a list of licensed health care facilities, or find out if a facility is licensed by the Department of Public Health?

 A2.
-The Department of Public Health, Division of Health Care Quality licenses hospitals, nursing homes, rest homes, clinics and hospice agencies.
+The Department of Public Health, Division of Health Care Facility Licensure and Certification licenses hospitals, nursing homes, rest homes, clinics and hospice agencies.